devilkinplusplus/Caching.Test/README.md

 * SetStringAsync() - This test checks if string data is correctly added to the distributed cache.
 * GetStringAsync() - This test checks if string data is correctly retrieved from the distributed cache.

+# Sliding Expiration
+Sliding expiration is a caching strategy where the expiration time of an item is extended each time it is accessed.
+This is useful when you want to keep an item in cache as long as it is frequently accessed.

+# Absolute Expiration
+Absolute expiration is a caching strategy where the expiration time of an item is fixed.
+This means that the item will be removed from cache when the expiration time is reached, regardless of whether it has been accessed or not.

 # Conclusion
 This repository contains tests for both Inmemory and Distributed caching strategies, as well as tests for sliding and absolute expiration.
 These tests ensure that the caching operations are working correctly and efficiently.
 You can run these tests to verify the functionality of your caching system.